akyriako/otc-docs/doc/source/caf/plan/organization-and-capability-assurance.rst

    and deployment policies need to be optimized for reliability, security, cost, performance, security compliance.

-The data team is responsible for the following tasks:
+The Data team is responsible for the following tasks:

 -  Data platform setup: A data platform needs to be set up based on cloud service capabilities and it needs to meet industry requirements